CSolution Project Structure

 Generators, such as STM32CubeMX or MCUXpresso Config Tools, simplify the configuration for devices and boards.
 The CMSIS-Toolbox implements a generic interface for generators.
 Generators may be used to:

-• Configure device and/or board settings, for example clock configuration or pinout.
+- Configure device and/or board settings, such as clock configuration or pinout.

-• Configure parameters of an algorithm, for example DSP filter design or motor control parameters.
+- Configure parameters of an algorithm, such as DSP filter design or motor control parameters.

 The steps for creating a *.csolution.yml application with a Generator are: